JoeyyHuang/IrrepBZ/README.md

 * Regarding the 'vasp_phonon' folder, the q-points can be specified either in a band format or as discrete q-points in the Phonopy implementation.
 These correspond respectively to the resulting files of 'band.yaml' and 'qpoints.yaml'.
 Therefore, only one of these files is required and they cannot coexist together.

 # Installation
-go to the IrrepBZ directory and just type: make
+What is solely needed is a Fortran compiler with default gfortran.
+No third-party dependency is needed. go to the IrrepBZ directory and just type: make